 Your adult brain probably loves turbochargers because they’re an efficient source of power — the child in you, however, loves them for the awesome sounds they make.

-But what is turbo flutter, and should you be worried about it?
+But what exactly is it? and more importantly — should you be worried about it?

 In this comprehensive guide, we’ll dive deep into the world of turbo flutter to break down exactly what turbo flutter is and if you should be worried about it.